 Lerna is a tiny village located in the state of Illinois.
-With a population of 219 people and just one neighborhood, Lerna is the 784th largest community in Illinois.
-Lerna has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 218 people and just one neighborhood, Lerna is the 784th largest community in Illinois.

-Lerna is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Lerna is a decidedly white-collar village, with fully 85.71% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Lerna is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Lerna who work in office and administrative support (26.14%), management occupations (13.64%), and sales jobs (9.09%).
+There are especially a lot of people living in Lerna who work in office and administrative support (19.05%), management occupations (14.29%), and healthcare (13.10%).

 The overall crime rate in Lerna is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.